bread-inc/projart2021/README.md

 ## About SwissGuesser

 SwissGuesser is a non-profit project developed by 7 students from the Media Engineering department of the School of Management and Engineering Vaud.
+You can test the app [here](https://pingouin.heig-vd.ch/bread/).

 ## Installation